tianyao-aka/RAPL/README.md

 ```
 This does not require rational path and relation labelling.

-Now we have a PyG dataset, and we can directly apply GNN model on it.
+Now we have a PyG dataset, and we can directly apply a GNN model on it.

 ## Train retriever